-In the play, Lady Rokujo is beside herself because Hikaru Genji rejects her after having had a short affair with Lady Aoi.
+In the play, after Hikaru Genji has an affair with Lady Aoi, he rejects Lady Rokujo, which sends her into a rage.
 Her hateful soul leaves her body in her sleep and follows Lady Aoi, with fatal consequences.

-“Oh, the terrible voice of Hannya”, in this Lady Aoi exclamation the character is associated with the name for the first time.
+“Oh, the terrible voice of Hannya”, exclamates Lady Aoi associating for the first time the character to the name.

-Since then, the name has generally stood for a woman who becomes a kind of female Oni through hatred and jealousy.
+As a result the name has since then generally stood for a woman who becomes a kind of female Oni through hatred and jealousy.

 Of course, there are hardly any limits to creativity here.
-So the Hannya is reinterpreted in all imaginable styles today.
+That’s why artists can interpret the Hannya mask as they want.

-The Hannya, as a tattoo, stands for being aware of your inner demons: you use them for your purposes always being careful to not let them use you!
+The Japanese Hannya tattoo motif stands indeed for being aware of our inner demons: we use them for our purposes, always being careful to not let them use us.

-Of course, everyone can create a connection to the design themselves, because a Japanese Hannya tattoo is simply a very aesthetic motif for small and large tattoo projects!
+Of course, everyone can create a personal connection to the design, since a Japanese Hannya tattoo is a very aesthetic motif for both small and large tattoo projects.